Configuring AWS for Cloud Connected

 Step 1 (recommended): Activate Panther-defined tags on AWS resources

-Panther defines certain tags on the AWS resources created for your Panther deployment.
+Panther defines these tags on the AWS resources created for your Panther deployment.
 Follow this AWS documentation to activate these tags.

 Step 2 (optional): Provide Panther your custom tags for AWS resources